lbesnard/bdnex/README.md

 tagging in general.
 However the ComicRack standard is used by most library managers such as [Komga](https://komga.org/)

-A few teams are working on metadata for American comics, such as [(comic tagger](https://github.com/comictagger/comictagger) This tool retrieves data from the ComicVine REST API [Comic Vine](https://comicvine.gamespot.com).
+A few teams are working on metadata for American comics, such as [comic tagger](https://github.com/comictagger/comictagger) This tool retrieves data from the ComicVine REST API [Comic Vine](https://comicvine.gamespot.com).
 However it is mostly for american comics, and only the most famous french ones are represented.

-BDneX comes here to hopefully fill the gap, and enabling the search of metadata to be added to **CBZ** and **CBR** file format.
+BDneX comes here to hopefully fill the gap, with search capabilities of metadata, which then can be added to **CBZ** and **CBR** file format.

 Why doing this?
 On big libraries, it becomes easy then to find a book, based on its genre,